✨ September Sale! ✨

 Here’s why.
 Your personal investing situation falls into one of two different categories.
 Either you’re retired or you’re not retired.
 Let’s break it down:

-* Not retired: That means you’re in the wealth building portion of your career.
-If you wanted to invest three weeks ago with market prices higher than they are today, then you should REALLY want to invest now.
+• Not retired: That means you’re in the wealth building portion of your career.
+If you wanted to invest two months ago with market prices higher than they are today, then you should REALLY want to invest now.
 Because when you put money in, you get more shares for less money.
 When you’re exchanging money for shares, the more shares the better!

-* Retired: If you’re retired, first you shouldn’t be 100% in stocks, so this type of thing doesn’t stress you out as much.
-For example if you’re 70 years old and invested in a 2020 target date index fund, your investments are only down about 6%.
+• Retired: If you’re retired, first you shouldn’t be 100% in stocks, so this type of thing doesn’t stress you out as much.
+For example if you’re 65 years old and invested in a 2025 target date index fund, your investments are actually UP year to date about 1% thanks to the international and bond allocations.
 So what do you do?
-The same thing you were doing.
+The same thing you have been doing.
 Live on 4-6% per year and leave the rest of it to continue growing.

 Is that going to happen?
 I have no idea.
 But I do know that the more you try to be tricky, the more likely it is to hurt you rather than help you.
 Stay the course.